 As of 2022, over half of the global economy is built on, or influenced by, digital services, according to global marketing intelligence firm IDC.
 It also estimates that by 2023, 90% of organisations worldwide will have started to prioritise their investments in digital tools to augment physical spaces and assets.

-With all this investment, expect to see careers in the IT sector continue to grow as demand for roles increases.
+With all this investment, it's no surprise that some of the highest paying jobs can be found in the technology sector.
 In the UK, for example, the latest KPMG UK Tech Monitor found that in Q3 2021, rising volumes of new work and efforts to expand capacity led companies to add to their payrolls once again.
 The rate of job creation was only fractionally slower than the record pace seen in the previous quarter.

 Similarly, in the United States, the US Bureau of Labor Statistics (BLS) projections demonstrate that tech occupations are set to grow by 11% through to 2029, which is “much faster than the average for all occupations”.

 We’ve compiled a list of the highest-paying tech jobs in 2022 for both the UK and US, with data based on GlassDoor figures for both the UK and US.
-Don’t forget that most of these careers require extensive work experience and training, and for many it can be a fairly competitive market.
+Don’t forget that most of these careers require extensive work experience and training, some require extra certifications, and for many it can be a fairly competitive market.